Romulus Zăroni: Beginnings

 Zăroni was born on 28 April 1906 in Hunyad County, Transylvania (the region as a whole was in the Hungarian partition of Austria-Hungary).
-Sources report his exact birthplace as either Hășdat (now part of Hunedoara city) or Nădăștia de Sus (absorbed by Călan).
+Sources report his exact birthplace as either Hășdat (now part of Hunedoara city) or Nădăștia de Sus (later absorbed by Călan).
 In some descriptions, he is listed as "a simple man [and] a peasant from Țara Hațegului", located further to the south, on what was then the border with the Kingdom of Romania; his ethnic Romanian parents are known to have been named Ioan and Eva.
 His official biography noted that he was the son of "destitute plow-wielding peasants", and that he himself "toiled from his earliest years to for his parents' sliver of land, to earn himself a bitter loaf of bread."
 Various sources contradict this take, describing the Zăronis as a family of wealthy peasants, or chiaburi.

 Attending primary school in Nădăștia de Sus, Romulus witnessed the union of Transylvania with Romania, during which he had enrolled at what later became Decebal National College in Deva.
 Young Zăroni reportedly got interested in the "workers' movements and the proletariat's struggle", which became main subjects on his reading list.
 He is known to have studied at an agricultural school in Weimar Germany, returning as a trained agronomist with a direct involvement in improving working techniques—back home, he set up a model farm.
 In October 1931, Ioan Moța's newspaper Libertatea hosted Zăroni's letter calling for a near-complete prohibition.
 In this text, he was also claiming that the production and sale of spirits was a Jewish business, whereby "the Jewish heathen sucks dry the soul of this nation".
-Rumors recorded by historian Sorin Radu and Cosmin Budeancă claim that Zăroni's first political engagement was with a right-wing group called "Agrarian League", which he represented during an election in Timișoara.
+Rumors recorded by historians Sorin Radu and Cosmin Budeancă claim that Zăroni's first political engagement was with a right-wing group called "Agrarian League", which he represented during an election in Timișoara.
 The authors note that such accounts remain uncorroborated.
 Zăroni was however officially registered as a League candidate for the Assembly of Deputies in Hunedoara County for elections in July 1932.